+44 (0)1142041541

 Finish: Hand polished

-Packaging: High Quality presentation box
+Packaging: Sliding tray presentation box

-We mirror-polish scissors and shears such as our professional tailor shears through a set of special tools and techniques.
+At Kutrite Works, we mirror-polish scissors and shears such as our professional tailor shears through a set of special tools and techniques.
 The first key step is rumbling, during which the shears are cycled through a vibratory polishing machine known affectionately as ‘the rumbler’.
 This machine has a trough filled with porcelain beads and a polishing solution, both of which help to remove marks left over from intense processes such as bench-grinding and belt-sanding.